Soccer in Canada: Canadian Premier League

 The Canadian Premier League (CPL) is the highest level of professional soccer in Canada.
-The tier 1 soccer league began play in 2019 and includes nine Canadian teams, including Atlético Ottawa (Ottawa, Ontario), Cavalry FC (Foothills County, Alberta), Forge FC (Hamilton, Ontario), HFX Wanderers (Halifax, Nova Scotia), Pacific FC (Langford, British Columbia), FC Supra du Québec (Laval, Quebec), Valour FC (Winnipeg, Manitoba), Vancouver FC (Langley, British Columbia), and York United FC (Toronto, Ontario).
+The tier 1 soccer league began play in 2019 and includes eight Canadian teams, including Atlético Ottawa (Ottawa, Ontario), Cavalry FC (Foothills County, Alberta), Forge FC (Hamilton, Ontario), HFX Wanderers (Halifax, Nova Scotia), Inter Toronto FC (Toronto, Ontario) Pacific FC (Langford, British Columbia), FC Supra du Québec (Laval, Quebec), and Vancouver FC (Langley, British Columbia).
 The CPL has announced conditional expansion clubs to Saskatoon and Windsor.
 The stated goal of the league is to develop Canadian soccer talent, and as such will have a minimum number of Canadian players on each roster and an annual draft of U Sports players.

 Major League Soccer

 Major League Soccer (MLS) is the highest level of professional soccer in the United States.
 There are three MLS teams located in Canada.
 Toronto FC became the first Canadian club in 2007.
 An MLS franchise was awarded to Vancouver in 2009 and began play in the 2011 season.
 An MLS franchise was awarded to Montreal in 2010 and began play in the 2012 season.
 Both the Vancouver and Montreal clubs were long-time organizations that had played in USSF-sanctioned Division 2 leagues — North American Soccer League and the USL Championship.